 - Fine – Up to $15,000

 - Sentence – Up to 5 years in prison

 These penalties apply merely to the possession of illegal weapons.
-If the defendant is in possession of the weapon specifically “for unlawful purposes,” such as planning to commit theft or assault in New Jersey, then the defendant may be charged with a second degree crime.
+If the defendant is in possession of the weapon specifically “for unlawful purposes,” such as planning to commit theft or assault in Atlantic City, then the defendant may be charged with a second degree crime.
 If this were the case, the defendant would face a sentence of up to 10 years in prison, while the potential fine skyrockets to $150,000.

 What’s the Status of Smart Gun Laws in New Jersey?

 Shortly before Christmas of 2002, New Jersey passed a controversial law called the New Jersey Childproof Handgun Law, commonly referred to as the “smart gun” law, in an effort to reduce the number of accidental gun deaths caused by children and toddlers.
 Smart guns will not fire unless they recognize the fingerprint of a specific user, which theoretically makes accidental discharges by children impossible.

 Despite its positive intentions, this piece of legislation has been troubled from its earliest days.
 The law, which was structured to take effect in 2005, has faced resistance because it broadly bans the sale of all handguns which are not smart guns.
 The fact that consumer smart gun technology was essentially non-existent prior to 2013 – eight years after the law took effect – has further added to the ongoing debate surrounding this piece of legislation.